IkBenOlie5/EEG/discussion.md

 When we playback the raw signal using Audacity, a radio station can be heard in the background (we even heard a Nivea commercial).
 Consider building a radio antenna and filtering out all the noise, a process similar to our noise filtering.

 ## Einthoven triangle
 We believe that the triangle we have created (earlobe, front of head, and back of head) captures alpha waves due to the [Einthoven triangle](https://en.wikipedia.org/wiki/Einthoven%27s_triangle).
-Research whether this assumption is correct or not.
+You can research whether this is correct or not.
+Or more generally research the workings of an EEG.

 In Ryan Lopez's EEG project, he also mentioned some possible improvements, which are applicable to our EEG as well: [Ryan Lopez's EEG Project - Future Improvements](https://github.com/ryanlopezzzz/EEG#future-improvement).